 Many offshore islands – including those in the Bay of Islands, Marlborough Sounds and Fiordland – began as hilltops or ridges, flanking valleys that were eroded below today’s sea level during the ice ages.
 As the ice sheets melted and the sea rose, high areas were isolated and became islands.

 There are a few island volcanoes.
-Rangitoto Island, near Auckland, is the youngest and largest of Auckland’s volcanic cones, and erupted around 1400 AD.
+Rangitoto Island, near Auckland, is the youngest and largest of Auckland’s volcanic cones, and erupted around 1400 CE.

 In 1886 the mineral taranakite was first discovered on the Sugar Loaf Islands (Ngā Motu), which are scattered near New Plymouth in Taranaki.
 Taranakite forms from a chemical reaction between bird droppings (guano) and old volcanic rock.